neelsmith/greeklang/morphology/documentation/overview/index.md

 ### Normalized accentuation

+- Only one accent per word token.
+- No grave accents.

-Make explicit how enclitics are handled
+Make explicit how enclitics are handled.
+See issue #200 in gh repo.